pie-flavor/engineio-client-rs/README.md

-# socket-rs
+# engineio-rs
-A socket.io client library in Rust.
+An engine.io client library in Rust.